Here are answers to some of the Frequently Asked Questions we get at TRJFP Brum.

 What is Pay As You Feel?

-ALL the food that TRJFP provides is Pay As You Feel, or PAYF for short.
+ALL the food that TRJFP provides is Pay As You Feel, or #PAYF for short.

-That means you contribute however you can to the success of our project: donating your time, skills, money or something even more imaginative!
+That means you contribute however you can to the success of our project: donating your time, skills, money, or something even more imaginative!

-You can volunteer to help the project here.
+Find out how you can volunteer to help the project here.
 From cooking, to serving, cleaning, sorting, laundry, collecting, delivering, litter picking, gardening; there are a lot of ways you can help that don’t need to hurt your wallet!

 We don’t mind how you PAYF.
 Everything we do has value and there is value in everything we do.

-Shouldn’t the food feed the needy, or refugees, or the homeless or something?
+Shouldn’t the food feed the needy, or refugees, or the homeless, or something?

 We feed everyone.